emiliomt/OddSense/replit.md

 ## Frontend Architecture
 The application uses **Streamlit** as the web framework, providing a Python-based UI with built-in state management and reactive components.
 The interface follows a multi-page pattern with:
-- A market listing page with hierarchical grouping (Category → Matchup → Markets)
+- A market listing page with hierarchical grouping (Category → Matchup → Combined Markets)
+- Each row shows both teams with their probabilities in one combined view
 - Search and pagination functionality
-- Detail view for individual markets with AI-generated insights
+- Detail view with team selection radio buttons to view either team's contract
-- Session state management for navigation and caching
+- Session state management for navigation between combined/single markets

 **Pros**: Fast development, Python-native, built-in caching **Cons**: Limited customization compared to React/Vue, server-side rendering only